hovinh/knowledge-vault/content/topics/Python.md

 #### Class

 - decorator @dataclass to create a struct contain fields without specifying in __init__.
+- use `pydantic` for schema control and parsing CLI arguments with proper typing.
 - decorator @classmethod to convert a function into class method.